-- The Island Inn is an interesting blend of accommodation styles, with both private suites and private rooms which share common areas.
+- The Island Inn at 123 West is an interesting blend of accommodation styles, with both private suites and private rooms which share common areas.

 - If you’re looking something smaller or more private, Bird Rock Hotel or Earthbox Inn & Spa are good options.